kcmerrill/oogway/README.md

 ## Checks

 Checks are yaml files with a given extension.
 By default, that extension is `.yml`.
-Within these yaml files will contain your instructions in regards to each stage.
+Within these yaml files will contain your instructions in regards to each check.

 ```yaml
 kcmerrill.com: